The date means that the show has returned almost exactly a year on from the day the series was first cancelled.

-Not quite yet, but Netflix has released a teaser featuring three of its key stars, Tom Ellis, Lauren German and Inbar Lavi, and let’s just say they know what their fans want…
+Before the trailer itself, Netflix released a teaser featuring its three key stars – Tom Ellis, Lauren German and Inbar Lavi – and let’s just say they know what their fans want…

 The 90-seconds of footage promises a “very juicy” scene between the trio before Tom Ellis shows some skin while teasing the new episodes…

 Series star Tom Ellis had previously told RadioTimes.com how the fan campaign had motivated him to work to revive the series, saying, “The outpouring of love for the show has mirrored how I’ve felt about it.
 The response has spurred me on to at least go, ‘OK, well I’m going to go and take part in these conversations’.”

 Showrunners Joe Henderson and Ildy Modrovich said the #SaveLucifer campaign played a big part in Netflix’s decision to revive the show.

 “They really noticed it,” Henderson told TV Line.
 “The fans were heard, and that’s the biggest thing that we should convey.
 They saw the passion of the fans, and apparently a number of people over there just like the show.”